justincasher/justincasher.github.io/articles/2024/Infinity-categories/Infinity-categories-U.md

-## 1. Introduction to infinity-categories
+## 1. Introduction to infinity categories

 &emsp; The *simplex category* has objects sets $$ [n] = \{ 0, 1, \dots, n \} $$ equipped with the usual linear ordering, and it has morphisms functions $ f \colon [m] \to [n] $ which respect the ordering, i.e., $ i \leq j $ implies $ f(i) \leq f(j) $.